apotonick/tyrant/README.md

 ### Reset Password

-It's possible to use the build in form even for to reset the password.
+There is a build-in form to reset the password as well.
 Here the actions in your controller:

-**Present the form (Build the `TRB::Contract`)**
+**Present the form (Build the `Tyrant::Cotract::GetEmail`)**
 ```ruby
 def get_email
     run Tyrant::GetEmail